 Damages You Could Recover From the Liable Party

 Truck accident victims can face mounting medical bills, lost income, substantial property damage, and serious injuries.
 If our team can establish the elements outlined above, you may be able to recover compensation from the responsible party in settlement negotiations or a personal lawsuit.
 Your financial recovery could include:

 - Estimated future costs of medical care

 Our team at the Fitch Law Firm LLC will ensure no recoverable damages are left out of your case when we seek compensation.

 Time Restrictions on Filing Truck Accident Lawsuits in Ohio

 It’s important to understand the statute of limitations for taking legal action after a truck accident.
 Per Ohio Revised Code § 2305.10, victims generally have a two-year window for filing a personal injury lawsuit in Cincinnati or elsewhere in the state.

 However, specific circumstances could alter this timeline.
 Failing to take legal action by the deadline that pertains to your case could mean your lawsuit gets dismissed without being heard.
 With enough advance notice, our team will help you file on time.

 Complete a Free Case Evaluation form now

-A Cincinnati truck accident lawyer from the Fitch Law Firm may be able to manage your truck accident case while you focus on your recovery.
+A lawyer from the Fitch Law Firm LLC may be able to manage your truck accident case while you focus on recovering.